rust-in-blockchain/rust-in-blockchain/draft/RiB-Newsletter-#15-Aug-2020.md

 There's no need to worry though.
 Rust was designed to outlive Mozilla's withdrawal, and the project will continue nearly unaffected.

-So long, Mozilla, and thanks.
+So long, Mozilla, and thanks for all the turbofish.

 [mozlay]: https://news.ycombinator.com/item?id=24120336